ogdenpm/intel80tools/readme.txt

 src\tex\*.*	files to build tex v1.0, v1.2, v2.1 for cpm also a patched version
                 of v2.1 that fixes a bug in printing text only

+src\toolbox\*.*	the source files for the isis toolbox inluding decompiled
+		versions of all of the libraries
+		Note cusp2.lib was compiled with plm80 v1.0 and I cannot recreate the exact binary as it inlines some of the plm80 library and in some cases generates different code.
+		Additionally for module MONITOR I could not generate the exact code even though it claims to be compiled with PLM80 3.1.
+It is possible it was an internal version.
+Finally several of the libraries contain identical modules but the overall libraries are not identical.
+This appears to be due to a bug in the librarian Intel used, in that the dictionary locations are not all normalised e.g. block:sector 24H:00 is 23H:80H.

 tools\*.*	tools I wrote to help me decompile / build the files